UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mohamad_mario.sakka/index.md

 1. Raspberry Pi Pico W: Detecting input and controlling the fans' speed
 2. Breadboard: Connecting components
-3. Push Buttons with LEDs: Controlling the speed of the fans and displaying status of program (Powered on/off, Increasing/Decreasing Speed, Connected through WIFI).
+3. Push Buttons with LEDs: Controlling the speed of the fans and displaying status of the setup, such as WIFI connection status, powered on/off, increasing/decreasing speed.
 4. Rigid Jumper WIres: Connecting components to breadboard.
 5. LCD 1602 I2C: Displaying info when changing speed, powering on and establishing connection with PC.
 6. Cooling Fans: Used to cool down the laptop.